School bus with students on board slams into tree in Lakeville

-Emergency crews responding to a report of a crash on Pickens Street before 6 p.m. found a bus crumpled up against a tree, according to the Lakeville Fire Department.
+Emergency crews responding to a report of a crash on Pickens Street around 6 p.m. found a bus crumpled up against a tree, according to the Lakeville Fire Department.

 The bus driver, whose name has not been released, was taken to an area hospital with minor injuries.